Aman Khan, Ph.D.

 Office: Holden Hall 114

 Aman Khan, Ph.D., is a Professor of Political Science and Public Administration at Texas Tech University, where he teaches public budgeting, financial management, and cost and managerial accounting for government and non-profit organizations.
-He is the author and co-author of several dozen publications in professional journals and edited volumes, including seven books.
-His most recent publications include Fundamentals of Public Budgeting and Finance and US Infrastructure: Challenges and Directions for the 21st Century (coeditor: Dr. Klaus Becker).
-Trained as an economist and planner, Dr. Khan has an MS in Urban & Regional Planning, MA in Economics, and a Ph.D. in Public Administration with a specialization in public budgeting and finance.
-He previously served as Director of the Graduate Program in Public Administration at Texas Tech University and also taught graduate finance at a business school.
+He is the author and co-author of several dozen publications in professional journals and edited volumes, including eight books.
+His most recent publications include Forecasting Government Budgets: Methods and Applications (coauthor: Kenneth Kriz), Cost and Optimization in Government (3rd edition), Fundamentals of Public Budgeting and Finance, and US Infrastructure: Challenges and Directions for the 21st Century (coeditor: Klaus Becker).
+Trained as an economist and planner, Dr. Khan has an MS in Urban & Regional Planning, an MA in Economics, and a Ph.D. in Public Administration with specializations in public budgeting and finance.
+He previously served as Director of the Graduate Program in Public Administration at Texas Tech University and briefly taught graduate finance at a business school.
 Dr. Khan is the founder and current Director of the Institute of Governmental Finance, which provides, among others, professional training to middle and upper-level managers in government and elected officials.